TLydon/WRDS_Tools/README.md

-# WRDS_Tools

-#This is a tool I quickly programmed in order to associate Anonymized Hedge Funds on WRDS with their respective Identifications
+#A tool I quickly programmed in order to associate Anonymized Hedge Funds on WRDS with their respective Identifications; although I intend to expand this repository.

 #There are 4 different Hedge Fund Databases offered by WRDS.
   1. Morningstar CISDM